wzedi/terraform-aws-demo/README.md

 To deploy the entire solution:

 1. Setup your environment.
+    * REQUIRED: Run the Docker daemon for your environment.
+This project runs `terraform` and `jq` through docker.
     * REQUIRED: This is an AWS deployment.
 You'll need either an AWS credentials file and profile name or login to AWS
         * If you are using a credentials file the default location is `${HOME}/.aws`.
 Set `$AWS_CONFIG_DIR` to override the default.
         * If you are using AWS credentials please ensure `$AWS_ACCESS_KEY_ID`, `$AWS_SECRET_ACCESS_KEY` and `$AWS_REGION` are set.